3rd Floor Rooms 311 - 329

 Phone: (949) 582-4955

-Chemistry Challenge Exam Not Offered for the Fall 2021 Semester
+Chemistry Challenge Exam Is Now Being Offered for the Spring 2022 Semester

-Because of the closure of the campus due to Covid-19, the Chemistry Challenge Exam will not be available to students to attempt to place into the first semester of General Chemistry (Chem 1A) without first taking the prerequisite course, Fundamental Chemistry (Chem 3).
+The Chemistry Challenge Exam is available for students to attempt to place into the first semester of General Chemistry (Chem 1A) without first taking the prerequisite course, Fundamental Chemistry (Chem 3).

 Chemistry Department Overview